DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 Our simple analytical setting allows us to derive attacks that can provably induce rule suppression, fact amnesia, and state coercion.
 As an example, suppose that we would like to suppress some rule $\gamma$ in the (embedded) prompt $X \in \mathbb{R}^{N \times d}$.
 Given an *attack budget* $p > 0$, the objective is to find an adversarial suffix $\Delta \in \mathbb{R}^{p \times d}$ that, when appended to $X$, causes the reasoner $\mathcal{R}$ to suppress attention on $\gamma$.
-That is, the task of finding an adversarial suffix for rule suppression may be stated as:
+We may think about this rule suppression task as follows:

 $$
 \begin{aligned}